Keksuccino/docs_fancymenu/text-formatting.md

 > The wiki will say the formatting code prefix is `§`, but in FancyMenu you need to replace that with `&`.
 Everything else stays the same.
 {.is-warning}

+> **Text elements** are very complex and to support Markdown, the tradeoff was to **break Minecraft's Vanilla formatting codes**, so these codes will not work good in Text elements (only first word gets formatted after formatting code, etc.).
+You should instead use Markdown formatting codes in Text elements.
+{.is-danger}

 # Minecraft Text Components (Raw Component System)